OpenMDAO/OpenMDAO/openmdao/docs/basic_guide/first_analysis.rst

 The second component is an instance of the `Paraboloid` class that we just defined.

 As part of the the model hierarchy, you will also define any connections to move data between components in the relevant group.
-Here, we connect the design variables to the inputs on the paraboloid component.
+Here, we connect the independent variables to the inputs on the paraboloid component.

-Once the model hierarchy is defined, we pass it to the constructor of the :ref:`Problem <openmdao.core.problem.py>` class then call the `setup()` method on that problem which tells the framework to do some initial work to get the data structures in place for execution.
+Once the model hierarchy is defined, we pass it to the constructor of the :ref:`Problem <openmdao.core.problem.py>` class.
+Then we call the `setup()` method on that problem which tells the framework to do some initial work to get the data structures in place for execution.
 In this case, we call `run_model()` to actually perform the computation.
 Later, we'll see how to explicitly set drivers and will be calling `run_driver()` instead.

 Here we called run_model twice.
-The first times with the initial values of 3.0 and -4.0 for `x` and `y`.
+The first time `x` and `y` have the initial values of 3.0 and -4.0 respectively.
-The second time we changed those values and re-ran.
+The second time we changed those values and then re-ran.
 There are a few details to note here.
 First, notice the way we printed the outputs via :code:`prob['parab_comp.f_xy']` and similarly how we set the new values for `x` and `y`.
 You can both get and set values using the problem, which works with dimensional values in the units of the source variable.